steveho996/Logistics_operation_analyst/README.md

-# Logistics Operation SQL Portfolio
+# Logistics Operation SQL Project

 This project demonstrates end-to-end **logistics data analysis** using PostgreSQL and Power Query, following a clear ETL flow and load all project to Github via Vs code.